LORD-MicroStrain/openDAQ/README.md

+## MicroStrain Wireless Module
+The wireless module is currently called wsda_200_device_module and is located here: openDAQ\modules\wsda_200_device_module.
+Example projects device_server and function_block_example have been modified to demonstrate the wsda_200_device_module.
+A wireless node and a base station are currently required to run the module.
+The node must be configured and set sampling through SensorConnect.
+Please reach out to jeffrey_tonn@hbkworld.com or peter_sigward@hbkworld.com for instructions.

-## MSCL for MicroStrain wireless module (required only for Windows)
+## Boost install instructions for MSCL (required only for Windows)

 JEFF’S NOTE: These instructions are to address an issue that is only present on windows builds.
 Linux builds work fine.
 The issue is that MSCL requires an old version of boost.
 These instructions detail how to install boost for MSCL on a windows machine.